• checkbox logo Reduce debt by up to 80%

 When a partnership declares bankruptcy, it affects both the business and the personal finances of each partner.
 Like in sole proprietorship, the partners’ personal assets might be at risk, depending on their liability in the partnership agreement.

 If you’re considering bankruptcy as a solution for your partnership, get in touch with our Licensed Insolvency Trustees today.
-They will take the time to understand your unique situation, finding the best solution for your business.
+They will take the time to understand your unique situation and find the best solution for your business.

 Corporate bankruptcy FAQs